 Options are complex instruments, but the more you understand them, the more they make sense.
 With experience, you will see that they are an incredibly flexible investment tool.
 However, before considering trading options, you must understand how to pick stocks, evaluate market direction, and formulate a strategic, systematic approach to investing.

 To succeed at stock options trading, you must have a solid understanding of the market.
-It would be best if you also were patient and disciplined.
+It would be best if you were also patient and disciplined.
 Stock options trading can be a very profitable way to make money, but it takes time and effort to succeed.